 - Capstone walker/biker/blader (or any other non-motorized rolling device)

+Buses in CISD are available to every student living more than one mile from school.
+Bus service must be requested through the CISD transportation department yearly.
 The Transportation Department website contains bus arrival and departure times and valuable safety information which will help you teach your children about bus safety.
 Please note that bus route adjustments may be made during the first few weeks of class due to changes in student and neighborhood populations.
-Pre-Kindergarten and Kindergarten students will not be dropped off at a stop unless a parent is present. http://www.conroeisd.net/department/transportation/
+Kindergarten students will not be dropped off at a stop unless a parent is present. http://www.conroeisd.net/department/transportation/

 Daycare Pickup- If your child typically attends daycare and will be absent for any reason, please notify the daycare.

 YMCA- Students are dismissed to the gym and remain in the care of YMCA employees until they are picked up by parents.

 Car Riders – We ask that parents do not park or leave their car.
 For safety reasons, we do not allow parents on the front porch at dismissal.
 Signs will be issued to put in car windshields; this will help speed up the car rider line and identify adults/guardians that are eligible to pick up a student at the end of a school day.
 If you have multiple children, please display all names and grade levels on your car rider signs.
 Each sign will also contain a barcode for each student.
 Your sign will be scanned every afternoon to indicate to waiting teachers and students that their ride has arrived.
 If you have lost your sign, you will be asked to pull around and park to verify your ID with the front office staff in order to pick up your child.
 OR you may display your child's student ID barcode from Parent Access Center (PAC).